Metelko alphabet: Alphabet

+Impact

 The main problem of Metelko's alphabet was its graphic design.
 Metelko's letters appeared strange to the average Slovene writer and the alphabet itself was soon nicknamed krevljica 'the twisted alphabet'.
 Some letters were in fact difficult to write by hand.
-Besides Metelko was strongly influenced by his own dialect, certain solutions were not accepted by speakers of other dialects.
-Soon strong opposition rose against Metelko's alphabet.
+In addition to Metelko being strongly influenced by his own dialect, certain solutions were not accepted by speakers of other dialects.
+Soon strong opposition arose against Metelko's alphabet.

 After the "Slovene alphabet war" Metelko's alphabet was forbidden in 1833.
 A few years later Slovenes accepted Gaj's Latin alphabet (Slovene: gajica), which is easier to write.
-In this alphabet variants in pronunciation are written using diacritics (é, ê, ó, ô, etc.) but only in cases when it is necessary to distinguish two words (e.g. klóp = bench; klôp = tick).
+In this alphabet, the various mid vowels are written using diacritics (é, ê, è, ó, ô, ò), but only in cases when it is necessary to distinguish two words (e.g. klóp 'bench' vs. klôp 'tick').

 The IETF language tags have assigned the variant sl-metelko to Slovene in the Metelko alphabet.